Sir Philip Ledger

 He was Director of Music at King’s College, Cambridge from 1974-1982 and Conductor of the Cambridge University Musical Society from 1973-1982.
 During his years in Cambridge, he directed the Choir of King’s College in the Festival of Nine Lessons and Carols, made an extensive range of recordings and took the Choir to the USA, Australia, and Japan for the first time.

 He was subsequently Principal of the Royal Scottish Academy of Music and Drama from 1982-2001 where in 1988 new premises for the Academy were opened by Her Majesty Queen Elizabeth The Queen Mother.
-Since that time Ledger has appeared as a conductor throughout the United Kingdom, North America, and Asia.

-Philip Ledger has conducted many leading orchestras and is widely respected as a pianist, harpsichordist and organist.
-He has made numerous successful recordings with artists such as Benjamin Britten, Dame Janet Baker, Paul Tortelier, Pinchas Zukerman and Robert Tear.
+He was a noted organist and keyboard player and he also composed, arranged and edited music, particularly for choir.
+He conducted many leading orchestras throughout the United Kingdom, North America, and Asia, and was widely respected as a pianist, harpsichordist and organist.
+He made numerous successful recordings with artists such as Benjamin Britten, Dame Janet Baker, Paul Tortelier, Pinchas Zukerman and Robert Tear.